 Born in Shanghai, China, Yu Xin began his classical ballet training at age 10 at the Beijing Dance Academy.
 At age 17, he joined Shanghai Ballet and danced as a Principal Dancer for 5 years.
 In 1991, he was invited to join the Pacific Northwest Ballet in Seattle, Washington and danced as a soloist until he joined the American Ballet Theatre (ABT) in New York.

 Yu Xin won 5th place at the USA International Ballet Competition in Jackson Mississippi in 1994.

 Over the 16 years in the professional companies, he performed major classical ballet productions such as "Swan Lake", "Don Quixote", "Coppelia", "Nutcracker", "La Bayadere" as well as George Balanchine's "Agon", "Theme and Variations", "Who Cares" and "Rubies".

-After 6 years at ABT, Yu Xin left the stage and became a ballet instructor at the San Jose Ballet School and served as a guest teacher at Ballet San Jose Company and taught company classes to professional dancers for 2 years.
+After 6 years at ABT, Yu Xin left the stage and became a ballet master at the Ballet San Jose School and served as a guest teacher at Ballet San Jose Company and taught company classes to professional dancers for 2 years.

 In 2005, Yu Xin opened own his ballet school "Yu Xin Ballet School" and became one of the first ballet instructors to be certified in the ABT National Training Curriculum.
 In 2009, Yu Xin appointed to a ballet instructor at Stanford University.